Getting Help

 1 – Quitting is not an option.

 2 – “We have a drone on Mars”.
-If we are able to control a drone on Mars, THERE IS A SOLUTION for whatever programming problem I’m having.
+If we are able to control a drone on Mars, there is a solution for whatever programming problem I’m having.

-Remember this: THERE IS A SOLUTION.
+Remember this: there is a solution.
 It will take many years of programming to run into problems that haven’t been solved before.
 So if you stick to it, no matter how long it takes, you will solve it.
 So let’s see how we solve problems in software development.

 Double Check Your Code

-If you’re following a tutorial, check the instructors code again.
+If you’re following a tutorial, check the instructor's code again.
 You might have also missed something.
 In video tutorials, sometimes the teacher will slightly change the code and you’ll miss it because of editing.
 With time you’ll sharpen your attention to detail and make less of these mistakes, but always keep this tool up your sleeve.

 Read The Error